Leading on Opportunity ED Takes New Role to Direct Financial Security CLT

 EMAIL: LLake@leadingonopportunity.org | 704-870-4646

-CHARLOTTE, NC (November 26, 2019) -- Stephanie Cooper-Lewter has announced that she will step down as executive director of Leading on Opportunity to accept a new role directing Financial Security CLT, a coalition of Mecklenburg County nonprofits working to help families achieve greater financial security.
+CHARLOTTE, NC (November 26, 2019) -- Stephanie Cooper-Lewter has announced that she will step down as executive director of Leading on Opportunity in January 2020 to accept a new role directing Financial Security CLT, a coalition of Mecklenburg County nonprofits working to help families achieve greater financial security.

 At Financial Security CLT, Cooper-Lewter will turn her focus to a critical area of economic opportunity, financial stability.
 She will be dedicated to advancing financial security for local families, working with community partners to address inequalities in income and wealth that create barriers to economic mobility, particularly for people of color.